Your professor asks you to write a paper about some aspect of time management. You can use either popular or scholarly articles to support your paper.

 If the article isn't available through Edgewood College, we may be able to get it for you via Oscar Express, our Interlibrary Loan service.

 Another way to locate an article is to search for the article title in OneSearch, the library's search engine that searches most of our subscription resources at once.
-The library website has more information on finding online access to full-text this way.
+See the video below on how to request items you find through OneSeach.

 Now you've seen how OneSearch works.
 But what about all the other databases?
 Won't they look different?